Mohsen Namjoo

-Mohsen Namjoo (محسن نامجو) is an Iranian singer-songwriter, composer, and musician.
+Mohsen Namjoo (Note: محسن نامجو) (born 4 March 1976) is an Iranian singer-songwriter, composer and musician.
 His style of music is influenced by blues and rock as well as Iranian folk music.

 Early life and education

 Namjoo was born on 4 March 1976 in Torbat-e Jam, a small town in Razavi Khorasan province in northeastern Iran.
 He was raised in the religious city of Mashhad.
 He started learning classical Persian music when he was 12.
-At a young age, he started listening to Western music and became interested in musicians like Jim Morrison, Eric Clapton, and Chris de Burgh.
+At a young age, he started listening to Western music and became interested in musicians like Jim Morrison, Eric Clapton, Chris de Burgh and Bob Dylan.

 He was admitted to the Tehran University of Art in 1994.

 Career

 In late 1997 and early 1998, Namjoo had his first two concerts, themed "modern combination of Iranian poetry and music".
 In 2005, he released a single "Nobahari" (نوبهاری), (lit."Fresh Spring"), based on the poem is by Iranian famous poet Sadi.
 The song is praising the Spring, and Namjoo dedicated it to Shahram Nazeri.

 In 2003 he started recording parts of his works in Tehran.
 His debut album titled Toranj was officially released in Iran in September 2007 and the last album to get legal license.
 The album featured nine traditional folk songs, including poems from Hafez, Rumi, Baba Taher and Attar.
 It was mostly produced underground music and was very well-received among the Iranian community.
 This album insulted the Islamic regime, which forced him into exile in 2008.
 In 2009, while living in Vienna, he was sentenced to five years in prison in absentia for recording music that "dishonours" passages from the Quran.

 In 2010, Namjoo kicked off his "A Minor" tour, performing at many venues globally, including the Walt Disney Concert Hall in Los Angeles and the Sony Centre for the Arts in Toronto.
 Mohsen Namjoo also released a single entitled "Such Strange Times" in June 2010, his first song performed in English.
 "Strange Times" words came from the Iranian poet Ahmad Shamlou.

 It was officially released in June 2010.